 Next, I use my upholstery needle and my upholstery thread to lace up from the bottom of the board using the holes I drilled earlier.
 I tie off on the back side and staple it taught.
 Sometimes you need a helper to keep the tension while you assemble to make it easier.

-Once that is assembled, I protect it with Scotchgard and we’re set to attach the seat.
+Finally, once that is assembled, I protect it with Scotchgard and we’re set to attach the seat.
 Finally, those zip ties can be tightened down onto the wire vanity seat and we’re done.
 Yay!

 I’m excited for how it came out, and I feel the white with linen is much prettier than the tarnished gold it originally was.
 Don’t you think?